Auburn Police Department (with motorcycle) 1932

 1966-1973 Stephen Smyc

 1973-1989 Peter Mador

 1994-2000 Robert Tiner

 2000-2006 Richard Small

 2006- Phillip Crowell

-Historical information generously provided by Auburn Police Department volunteer Robert Fellner through extensive research.
+Historical information generously provided by former Auburn Police Department volunteer Robert Fellner through extensive research.